Claudio Borghi (footballer): Managerial career

 In the 2010 Clausura championship, Argentinos recorded a 6–3 win against Lanús in their second fixture of the campaign, but after five games this was their only win, with two draws and two defeats.
 Subsequently, Argentinos won their 6th fixture against Estudiantes de La Plata, which was the start of a 14-game unbeaten streak that saw Argentinos finish 1 point ahead of Estudiantes at the end of the season.
 The most significant result in this 14-game run was in their penultimate fixture against title challengers Independiente, which saw Argentinos come back from 1–3 down to win 4–3, which featured two goals in the final minutes of the game to seal the win and leave Argentinos top of the table with one game to play.
 They sealed their first domestic championship in 25 years with a 1–2 away win against Huracán in the Estadio Tomás Adolfo Ducó.

 This championship was Borghi's fifth title with the club, considering the four he had won as a player in the mid-1980s.
 Borghi achieved a great turnaround in the fortunes of the team that had finished in last place only one year previously and the successful Clausura championship campaign secured qualification for the 2010 Copa Sudamericana and the 2011 Copa Libertadores.
 However, he decided to leave Argentinos at the end of the tournament.

 On 21 May 2010 Boca Juniors signed Borghi as their new head coach.
 His period in Boca was short however, as he resigned on 17 November, after obtaining 17 points over 42 possible in his 14 official games.
 His departure was subsequent to a 0–1 defeat to River Plate in the 2010 Apertura's Superclásico, that left Boca in the 15th league table position.

 On 24 February 2011, he was presented by the Chilean Football Federation as the new coach, in replacement of Marcelo Bielsa, under a contract of US$1.5 Million per year until the end of the 2014 FIFA World Cup playoffs, to be extended automatically in case of qualification.

 On 14 November 2012, Borghi was sacked after poor performances, including five straight losses, three in the World Cup qualifiers, and two in international friendlies.

 Managerial statistics with Chile

 Personal life

 His son, Filippo Borghi Pagnuco, was with the Unión Española youth ranks as a striker, but he switched to the rugby union when he was a student of Redland School, representing Chile at international tournaments.

+Other works

+Borghi spent over six years with TNT Sports Chile (before Canal del Fútbol) as a football commentator between 2019 and 2025.
+In March 2025, he switched to ESPN Chile.

+In March 2025, Borghi assumed as an adviser for Argentinos Juniors.